Recognizing medical emergencies

 WHAT TO DO IF SOMEONE NEEDS HELP

 Upon arriving at an emergency room, the person will be immediately evaluated.
 Life- or limb-threatening conditions will be treated first.
-Persons with conditions that are not life- or limb-threatening may have to wait.
+People with conditions that are not life- or limb-threatening may have to wait.

 CALL YOUR LOCAL EMERGENCY NUMBER (SUCH AS 911) IF: